cskonopka/twilio-flex-AzureIoT/README.md

 ```

 ### Arduino MKR 1400
-The Arduino MKR 1400 receives a Command created by the Azure Function, filters the data and then illuminates the onboard LED to notify the agent that an SMS conversation has started.
+The Arduino MKR 1400 receives a Command created by the Azure Function, filters the data and then illuminates the on-board LED to notify the agent that an SMS conversation has started.

 ```
 #include <MKRGSM.h>